CIGARETTE BUTT LITTER

 BECAUSE CIGARETTE BUTTS ARE PLASTIC POLLUTION.

 Cigarette filters are made from a form of plastic called cellulose acetate.
-It is suggested that there are 4.5 trillion cigarette butts dropped in the environment every single year.
+It is suggested that there are in excess of 4 trillion cigarette butts dropped in the environment every single year.
 This is a hard figure to verify but it’s safe to say that the figure is in the trillions.

 Now consider that a cigarette butt can take 10 years or more to break down.
 That means that there are likely 30+ trillion cigarette butts in the environment right this second.
 All potentially breaking up into smaller and smaller pieces.